syncfusion-content/blazor-docs/blazor/diagram/shapes.md

 @using Syncfusion.Blazor.Diagrams
 @using System.Collections.ObjectModel

-@* Add a Namespace for a syncfusion control used in Diagram HTML node *@
+@* Add a Namespace for a Syncfusion control used in Diagram HTML node *@
 @using Syncfusion.Blazor.Inputs

 @* Initialize Diagram with node template *@